 “If you live long enough, you never know what is going to happen.
 The retrospective at the de Young museum is a great opportunity for me to step out of the shadow cast by The Dinner Party,” says Judy Chicago.

 Judy Chicago: A Retrospective is the first exhibition to offer a comprehensive overview of Chicago’s astonishing career.
-Tracing the artist’s practice back to its roots, it will reveal her unique working process – sometimes alone, other times collaborating with her husband, colleagues, or a wider circle of volunteers, and the origins of the formal and conceptual strategies she has applied throughout her oeuvre.
-Bringing together a representative selection drawn from every major series of her work, it will also feature sketchbooks, journals, and preparatory drawings that document her extensive process of research and development.
+Tracing the artist’s practice back to its roots, it reveals her unique working process – sometimes alone, other times collaborating with her husband, colleagues, or a wider circle of volunteers, and the origins of the formal and conceptual strategies she has applied throughout her oeuvre.
+Bringing together a representative selection drawn from every major series of her work, it also features sketchbooks, journals, and preparatory drawings that document her extensive process of research and development.

-Judy Chicago: A Retrospective will be on view from August 28, 2021 through February 9, 2022, at the de Young museum in San Francisco.
+Judy Chicago: A Retrospective is on view from August 28, 2021 through January 9, 2022, at the de Young museum in San Francisco, which is the sole venue for the exhibition.
 The exhibition is organized by Claudia Schmuckli, Curator in Charge of Contemporary Art and Programming at the Fine Arts Museums of San Francisco.

-Judy Chicago: A Retrospective will include a number of works that Chicago produced as a young artist in Los Angeles.
-Developed in response to the reigning minimalist aesthetic, painting series such as Pasadena Lifesavers and Fresno Fans, and sculptures such as Rainbow Pickett and Sunset Squares, demonstrate her early interest in fringe techniques.
+Judy Chicago: A Retrospective includes a number of works that Chicago produced as a young artist in Los Angeles.
+Developed in response to the reigning minimalist aesthetic, painting series such as Pasadena Lifesavers and Fresno Fans, and sculptures such as Rainbow Pickett, demonstrate her early interest in fringe techniques.
 Having enrolled in auto-body school to learn practices that are not taught at art school, Chicago produced a number of spray-painted car hoods, hung on the wall like paintings.
 The series’ bold, biomorphic imagery is represented in the exhibition by works, such as Birth Hood, and Bigamy Hood.

-A section will be dedicated to Chicago’s first foray into “central core imagery” imagery, which became central to the conception of The Dinner Party.
-The Reincarnation Triptych (1973) will be presented along with her earliest paintings, including Through the Flower 2 (1973), that openly embraced female sexuality and desire after having received harsh criticism for her series of biomorphic car hoods.
+A section is dedicated to Chicago’s first foray into “central core imagery” imagery, which became central to the conception of The Dinner Party.
+The Reincarnation Triptych (1973) is presented along with her earliest paintings, including Through the Flower 2 (1973), that openly embraced female sexuality and desire after having received harsh criticism for her series of biomorphic car hoods.

-The Dinner Party (1974-1979), permanently installed in the Brooklyn Museum’s Elizabeth A. Sackler Center for Feminist Art, will be represented by preparatory studies, cartons, drawings, ceramic test plates as well as related archival materials as a project in the making.
-In addition, the film Right Out of History: The Making of Judy Chicago's Dinner Party will be on view, providing visitors to the exhibition an in-depth look at the extensive process involved in creating The Dinner Party.
+The Dinner Party (1974-1979), permanently installed in the Brooklyn Museum’s Elizabeth A. Sackler Center for Feminist Art, is represented by preparatory studies, cartoons, drawings, ceramic test plates as well as related archival materials as a project in the making.
+In addition, the film Right Out of History: The Making of Judy Chicago's Dinner Party is on view, providing visitors to the exhibition an in-depth look at the extensive process involved in creating The Dinner Party.